seanpreston/quaderno-api/sections/webhooks.md

 ## Delete webhook
 `DELETE /webhooks/1.json` will delete the webhook specified and return `204 No Content` if that was successful.
 If the user does not have access to delete the webhook, you'll see `401 Unauthorized`.

-Webhook URLs should be set up to accept HEAD and POST requests.
-When you provide the URL where you want Quaderno to POST the data for events, we'll do a quick check that the URL exists by using a HEAD request (not POST).
-If the URL doesn't exist or returns something other than a 200 HTTP response to the HEAD request, Quaderno won't be able to verify that the URL exists and is valid.

 ##Authenticating webhook requests